Why Most Healthcare Google Ads Agencies Fail (And What to Look For Instead)

 A different agency gets 40 leads at $120 CPL = $4,800 spend.
 But 20 convert to consultations ($240 cost per consultation) and 4 convert to patients ($1,200 cost per patient).
 That's 4x better ROI.

 Agency #1 reports "low CPL" and feels successful.
-Agency #2 reports better actual ROI but looks more expensive.
-Most practices kill Agency #2 based on CPL and keep Agency #1.
-That's why they fail.
+Agency #2 reports better actual ROI but looks more expensive per lead.
+Most practices cancel Agency #2 based on surface-level CPL and keep Agency #1.
+That's why they fail — they're measuring the wrong thing and making decisions based on a metric that doesn't correlate to revenue.

 Reason 3: Poor or Missing Conversion Tracking

 Without conversion tracking, the agency is optimizing blind.
 They can't see which keywords actually convert to consultations.
-They can't use smart bidding.
+They can't use Smart Bidding effectively.
 They can't identify true ROI.
+They're manually adjusting bids based on gut feel and CPC data — the 2012 approach to an account that deserves 2026 machine learning.

 Reason 4: They Ignore Landing Pages

-The agency's job is to drive traffic.
-The practice's job is conversion.
-So the agency ignores landing page quality.
+The agency's mental model: "Our job is to drive traffic.
+The practice's job is conversion."
+So landing page quality becomes the practice's problem — not theirs.

-But bad landing pages kill conversion.
+But bad landing pages kill conversion regardless of how good the ads are.
 A $20 CPC that converts at 2% is worse than a $35 CPC that converts at 15%.
+The agency that ignores landing page quality is solving 50% of the equation and wondering why the math doesn't add up.

 Reason 5: No Month-to-Month Flexibility